 Acute meningococcemia in Adult

 The distribution is worldwide, and between 5%-10% of people in the United States are carriers at any given time.
 Infections are commonly caused by serogroups A, B, C, Y, and W-135 and are more common in crowded areas (such as army barracks and college dormitories), within contacts of infected family members, and in the winter and spring.
 Males are 3-4 times more susceptible to meningococcemia than females.
 Increased risk is linked to deficiencies of complement (C5-9), immunoglobulins, and properdin, asplenia, liver disease, systemic lupus erythematosus, enteropathies, and the nephrotic syndrome.
-Acute meningococcemia has been reported in patients coinfected with human immunodeficiency virus (HIV) and hepatitis C. In the immunocompetent, acute meningococcemia is seen in children younger than 4 years and also in teenagers (and, rarely, in persons of all ages, especially during epidemics).
+Acute meningococcemia has been reported in patients coinfected with HIV and hepatitis C. In the immunocompetent, acute meningococcemia is seen in children younger than 4 years and also in teenagers (and, rarely, in persons of all ages, especially during epidemics).

 The clinical picture of acute meningococcemia consists of headache, nausea, vomiting, and severe myalgias that quickly lead to obtundation and a septic-appearing patient.
 Patients may report a preceding upper respiratory tract infection.
 Petechiae are the most common cutaneous sign, seen in one-third to one-half of affected patients.
 Altered mental status, nuchal rigidity, seizures, and gait disturbance can also occur.
 In asplenic patients, fulminant meningococcemia can lead to sepsis, hypotension, shock, and death in a matter of hours.
 Complications of acute meningococcemia include pericarditis / myocarditis, disseminated intravascular coagulation (DIC), meningitis and permanent neurologic sequelae, septic arthritis, osteomyelitis, adrenal hemorrhage (Waterhouse-Friderichsen syndrome), gangrene, and death.
 The overall mortality rate is between 5%-10%; however, meningococcemia associated with DIC has a mortality rate exceeding 90%.